Diketene/wigcpp/README.md

 ## ToDo

 This project is in progress.
-In further, more benchmarks will be implemented, and performance optimization will be conducted through techniques such as:
+In further, more tests, benchmarks, APIs and documentation will be implemented, such as:

 1. More compatible LTO builds.
 2. More tests for `wigner6j` and `wigner9j`.
 3. More benchmark and comparison.
 4. Python bindings.
-5. More API such as wigner D functions.
+5. More calculation API such as wigner D functions.
+6. More ordered documentation.
+7. Serialization and deserialization API.

 ## License